 1. Overnight Oats

 With a little preparation the night before, or a few hours before leaving the house, you can enjoy all the fiber-rich goodness of a hearty bowl of oatmeal without breaking a sweat.
 To prep for the week, make a big batch and divide into small mason jars for an easy breezy breakfast every day.
 For a single serving, simply combine ½ Cup rolled oats, ½ Cup milk or yogurt of choice, 1 Tablespoon ground flaxseed or chia seeds, 1 teaspoon of vanilla extract, and a touch of your choice of sweetener to create a filling canvas for whatever creative toppings your heart desires.

 Some of our favorite combos:

 - Blueberries, 88 Acres Pumpkin Seed Butter, and hemp seeds

-- Banana and 88 Acres Chocolate Sunflower Seed Butter and Toasted Sunflower Seeds
+- Banana and 88 Acres Dark Chocolate Sunflower Seed Butter and toasted sunflower seeds

 2. Chocolate Chip Pumpkin Muffins